nisrulz/android-tips-tricks/Readme.md

 + **[Configure Android Studio](https://medium.com/google-developer-experts/configuring-android-studio-4aa4f54f1153#.rq0z6qlaq)**

 #### ***Emulator***
-Apart from using physical devices , one should use emulators as they are as of now easy to manage and equivalently powerful.
+Apart from using physical devices, one should use emulators as they are as of now easy to manage and equivalently powerful.

 + [Genymotion](https://www.genymotion.com/)
 + [Intel Emulator bundled in SDK Manger](https://developer.android.com/studio/run/emulator.html)

 #### ***[Vysor](http://www.vysor.io/)***
 This one needs special mention due to how useful it is.
 It basically is a window to your device i.e it streams and allows you to interact with your physical device on your laptop.
-Very useful when you are demo-ing your app during a presentation.
+Very useful when you are demoing your app during a presentation.
 You can interact with your physical device and it will be shown right in your laptop screen.
-It has a paid/free version , paid version is totally worth buying.
+It has a paid/free version, paid version is totally worth buying.

 #### ***[DeskDock](https://play.google.com/store/apps/details?id=com.floriandraschbacher.deskdock.free)***
 Yes, vysor was great, but if you want to share your keyboard and mouse directly to your Android device, then this app is for you.
 It enables you to control your Android device as if it was part of your desktop computer.
-The [FREE version](https://play.google.com/store/apps/details?id=com.floriandraschbacher.deskdock.free) includes use of computer mouse, while the [PRO version](https://play.google.com/store/apps/details?id=com.floriandraschbacher.deskdock.pro) includes features such as use of keyboard.
+The [FREE version](https://play.google.com/store/apps/details?id=com.floriandraschbacher.deskdock.free) includes the use of computer mouse, while the [PRO version](https://play.google.com/store/apps/details?id=com.floriandraschbacher.deskdock.pro) includes features such as use of keyboard.
 This is useful where you can test your app without your hands ever leaving your keyboard.

 -
 ### ***Make better choices while coding***